My Car Was Totaled, What Can I Do?

 How Can a Property Damage Lawyer Help

 The experienced personal injuries lawyers at the Ritchie Law Firm have successfully helped thousands of car accident victims for more than 50 years.
 If you were injured in a car accident in Virginia or West Virginia due to someone else’s negligence, we may be able to help you with your property damage claim as we work to fight for a fair insurance payout on your personal injury claim.
 We help injured clients recover compensation for their medical bills and other accident related losses.
-We have helped many car owners through the claim process to get a fair settlement of their property damage claim.
+As a total loss attorney for our injury clients, we have helped many car owners through the claim process to get a fair settlement of their property damage claim.

 We are available 24 hours a day, seven days a week, to help when you need assistance.
 We speak both English and Spanish and will give you a completely free initial consultation.
 Contact us now to get started with a free case review.